-Liz Weiss is an award-winning broadcast journalist, speaker, and spokesperson.
-She is the co-author of two cookbooks, No Whine with Dinner: 150 Healthy, Kid-Tested Recipes from The Meal Makeover Moms (M3 Press, 2011) and The Moms’ Guide to Meal Makeovers: Improving the Way Your Family Eats, One Meal at a Time (Broadway Books, 2004).
-Liz champions good nutrition on her website, MealMakeoverMoms.com.
-The content on her site serves as a resource for parents in search of realistic and practical ways to improve the family diet.
-There, they can listen to her radio podcast, Cooking with the Moms.
+Liz Weiss is an award-winning broadcast journalist, speaker, blogger, and spokesperson.
+She is the co-author of five cookbooks including The Family Dinner Coloring Cookbook (M3 Press 2016), Eat and Color the Alphabet (M3 Press), The Smoothie Bowl Coloring Cookbook (M3 Press, 2015), No Whine with Dinner: 150 Healthy, Kid-Tested Recipes from The Meal Makeover Moms (M3 Press, 2011), and The Moms’ Guide to Meal Makeovers: Improving the Way Your Family Eats, One Meal at a Time (Broadway Books, 2004).
+Liz champions good nutrition on her website, MealMakeoverMoms.com where she shares healthy “makeover” recipes and practical mealtime advice for families.
+Liz co-hosts the food and family radio podcast, Cooking with the Moms.

 Liz is a sought-after cooking instructor, speaker, and consultant.
 She has extensive experience as a live television and radio guest.
 During her career, she has conducted hundreds of live and taped interviews, appearing on NBC’s Today Show, CNN Headline News, the Food Network, FOX News, ABC-Boston, and many more.